aceslick911/xstate-rfcs/text/0001-webRTC-communicationLayer.md

 # Distributed Systems

-# Language-agnostic RPCs & Cross-platform Orchestration
+# Language-agnostic Actor P2P messaging & Cross-platform Orchestration

 As XState was originally developed in Javascript (browser), it is a well-supported tool capable of writing, maintaining and managing machines but primarily for the browser only.